Old Billy

-Old Billy (also called Billy or Ol' Billy) was the longest-living horse on record.
-Old Billy was verified to be 62 at his death.
-Born in Woolston, Cheshire, England in 1760, Billy adventured and became a barge horse that pulled barges up and down canals.
-Old Billy was said to look like a big cob/shire horse, and was brown with a white blaze.
+Old Billy (also called Billy or Ol' Billy) was the longest-living horse on record, verified to have lived 62 years.
+He was born in Woolston, Cheshire, England, in 1760.
+Billy became a barge horse, pulling barges along canals.
+He was described as resembling a large cob/shire horse, brown in color with a white blaze.

 Billy died on 27 November 1822 at the estate of William Earle, a director of the Mersey and Irwell Navigation Company, in Everton, Liverpool.

 Billy's skull now resides in the Manchester Museum.
-A lithograph was published, showing Old Billy with Squire Henry Harrison, who had "known the animal for fifty-nine years", and a portrait of him is held at the Warrington Museum & Art Gallery.
-Billy's taxidermied head was returned to Warrington from Bedford Art Gallery & Museum in July 2024, after a team of local artists set up a 'Bring Back Old Billy Committee'.
+A lithograph shows Old Billy with Squire Henry Harrison, who had "known the animal for fifty-nine years", and a portrait of him is held at the Warrington Museum & Art Gallery.
+Billy's taxidermied head was returned to Warrington from Bedford Art Gallery & Museum in July 2024, after a team of local artists established a 'Bring Back Old Billy Committee!'.